LeeAoshuang/iCloudSync/README.md

 <img width=725 src="https://raw.githubusercontent.com/iRareMedia/iCloudDocumentSync/master/iCloud%20App%20-%20iOS/CloudBanner.png"/>

-# iCloudSync
+# iCloudSync ( iRareMedia's iCloud Document Sync fork )

-This is a fork from iRareMedia's iCloudDocumentSync.
 A complete rewrite in Swift, including some fixes.
 Documentation is still partially out-of-date, but it's pretty straight forward if you ever have used iCloud Document Sync.

-# Description

 iCloudSync makes it easy for developers to integrate the iCloud document storage APIs into iOS applications.
 This is how iCloud document-storage and management should've been out of the box from Apple.
 Integrate iCloud into iOS Swift document projects with one-line code methods.
 Sync, upload, manage, and remove documents to and from iCloud with only a few lines of code.
 Get iCloud up and running in your iOS app in no time.